TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Introduction

-The article is structured as follows: first we give an overview of the library and how it works.
-Then, in section \ref{sec:Techniques} we briefly explain some of the techniques on Quantum Phase Estimation and Hamiltonian simulation, including figure \ref{fig:Algorithms} and table \ref{tab:Algorithms} to help the reader understand the development and relation between different proposals.
+In TFermion, so far we have focused on T-gates as we believe that non-Clifford gates represent a more significant bottleneck than the number of qubits.
+Nevertheless, in the future, we expect to add this functionality and additional algorithms to the library.
+The article itself is structured as follows: first, we give an overview of the library and how it works.
+Then, in section \ref{sec:Techniques} we briefly explain some of the techniques for Quantum Phase Estimation and Hamiltonian simulation, including figure \ref{fig:listmethods} and table \ref{tab:algorithms} to help the reader understand the development and relation between different algorithms.
 In section \ref{sec:Results}, we give examples of how our software might be used, including the second contribution listed above.
 We then summarize the conclusions and present future work.
-Finally, in each appendix we quickly describe one the techniques studied in this paper, that can be used in combination with the original references to understand the cost estimation functions of T-Fermion.
+Finally, in each appendix, we quickly describe one of the techniques studied in this paper, that can be used in combination with the original references to understand the cost estimation functions of TFermion.